 Senior managers must be consulted for their views on the importance of the systems identified, and the existing controls and general control environment.
 Discussions with these managers should be conducted in an open manner and focus on:

-Clarifying the entity’s main objectives and the role of individual departments in achieving these
+Clarifying the entity’s main objectives and the role of individual departments in achieving these;

-Identifying the main risks they face in achieving the entity’s and their departmental objectives
+Identifying the main risks they face in achieving the entity’s and their departmental objectives;

-The results of internal and external audit work carried out during the year
+The results of internal and external audit work carried out during the year;

 Any areas of concern that the managers may have over internal control or efficiency within their department or the entity priorities for assurance and audit attention.

-Chapter 3 Identifying risks and assessing their impact and
+Chapter 3 Identifying risks and assessing their impact and probability

 Having identified the audit universe of auditable objects the next step in the process is to identify specific risks.
 The objective is for Internal Audit to obtain a thorough understanding of the risks facing the organisation and their potential impact and probability, so that this knowledge can be used when scoring generic risk factors to select audit objects for examination (as explained in chapter 4).